How do I find courses being offered online in a given semester?

 How much does the program cost?

 Georgia Tech Students: Online courses are subject to the same tuition rates as other course.
+Please note: Out-of-state students are charged of-out-state tuition for online classes.

 - Go to the Bursar's website (Tuition/Fees page).